-rom Thanksgiving to New Year's Day is the slowest time of the year for home buying in Michigan due to the holidays and cold weather.
-But that doesn't mean sellers can't sell during the winter months.
+From Thanksgiving to Black History Month is the slowest time of the year for home buying in Michigan, due to it being the dead of winter.
+But that doesn’t mean sellers can’t sell during the winter months.
 In fact, with a decreased number of good homes on the market, sellers may have a better chance to stand out and attract a serious buyer.

-A professional stager or interior decorator can arrange furniture so that selling points in a home don't get overlooked.
+A professional stager or interior decorator can arrange furniture, so selling points in a home don’t get overlooked.
 Make sure paint colors are neutral and make the home feel warm.

-Display photos of your home that also show it in warmer summer months on flyers and other marketing materials.
+Display photos of your home on flyers that also show it during warmer months and on other marketing materials.
 However, be sure the first photo is an exterior winter photo.

 Turn up the thermostat in the home so potential buyers are comfortable from the moment they step through the door.
-A vacant, cold home will make buyers uncomfortable.
+A vacant, cold home can make buyers uncomfortable.

 A fair price will sell any home, anytime of the year.
-If possible, price it a few thousand dollars under the neighborhood average to attract an investor buyer-they usually pay cash and can close quickly.
+If possible, price it a few thousand dollars under the neighborhood average to attract an investor or buyer.
+They usually pay cash and can close quickly.

 Keep sidewalks and driveways clear of snow, ice, and leaves, giving potential buyers a clear path to your listing’s front door.

-There's less daylight in the winter months, so it's even more important to keep all the lights on and open blinds and drapes for natural light.
-Keep the home well lit even when you're not there so the home still looks inviting to those who drive by in the evenings.
+There’s less daylight in the winter months, so it’s even more important to keep all the lights on and to open blinds and drapes for natural light.
+Keep the home well-lit even when you’re not there, so the home still looks inviting to those who drive by in the evenings.
 Add holiday lights in the windows or on the shrubs to make the home feel festive.